ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 );
 ```
 Here we ask the render pass to create a draw call into the command buffer using the frame buffer.
-This draw call will draw in square which diagonal start at the 0,0 coordinates and end at the size.width, size.height coordinates.
+This draw call will draw in a diagonal square starting at the 0,0 coordinates and ending at the size.width, size.height coordinates.
 The last parameters describe the value used to reset the frame buffer.

 We can now put the command out of the recording state :